Program Policies

 - Overall GPA of 3.0

-- Attain a score of 80% or greater on the Summative Evaluation.
+- Attain a passing score on the Summative Evaluation

-- Completion of the program within a period of 4 years from original program start date.
+- Completion of the program within four years from the original program start date

 Student Identification (A3.06)